ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 licensing for the _RO-Crate Metadata Document_ if metadata is licensed separately from the crate's Data entities.

-The section below outlines the properties that the _Root Data Entity_ MUST have to be minimally .
+The section below outlines the properties that the _Root Data Entity_ MUST have.

 ## Direct properties of the Root Data Entity